philip-h/utgclassroom/source/class3/index.md

 date: 2019-09-13 16:23:44
 ---

+## July 11, 2020

+Hey guys, so today we got everyone set up properly with Unity.

+Once that was done, we created a new Folder in our **Assets** folder called **Scripts** and inside created a new **C#** script called **FishController**.

+Inside that file, we added some code.
+I'll put the code for the entire file so you can see what it all looks like together!

+{% code FishController.cs %}
+using System.Collections;
+using System.Collections.Generic;
+using UnityEngine;

+public class FishController : MonoBehaviour
+{
+    // Start is called before the first frame update void Start()
+    {
+        // The code would go here if I say put the code in the Start function }

+    // Update is called once per frame1 void Update()
+    {
+        if (Input.GetKey(KeyCode.W))
+        {
+            transform.Translate(Vector2.up * Time.deltaTime);
+        }
+    }
+}
+{% endcode %}

+And that's it!
+This will make our fish move up when we press the "W" key, but it won't work yet!
+That's what we will work on tomorrow!!

+See you guys then :)

 ## July 10, 2020

 Today, we had a new student, Laura, join us.
 Since we had to get her all setup with Unity and Visual Studio, we took it easy, learned nothing new, and played some Kahoot!